 The annual gathering and civic awards ceremony at the president's house will also not take place.
 Major firework, cultural and music shows will be cancelled.

 Our correspondent says people will still be free to celebrate the public holiday as they see fit but such celebrations may be low-key this year as the mood is sombre.
-He says it is unlikely many objections will be raised to the president's move, with many appreciating that ostentatious festivities would be inappropriate.'Further devastation'
+He says it is unlikely many objections will be raised to the president's move, with many appreciating that ostentatious festivities would be inappropriate.

 UN Secretary General Ban Ki-moon is scheduled to arrive in Pakistan on Saturday and will hold talks with officials and visit flood-affected areas the following day.